 We welcome like-minded scholars, especially but not exclusively those working in literary and cultural studies.
 Click on “Connect” to join our listserv, and contact Joela Jacobs (email@example.com) to add your bio and publications to the website, or with any questions.
 The network is intended to facilitate collaborations and make relevant resources available to everyone, so your contributions make it come to life.

 This international network was founded in 2016 at the German Studies Association conference (at the seminar: The Literary Life of Plants: Agency, Languages, and Poetics of the Vegetal) and is headed by Dr. Joela Jacobs (University of Arizona) and Dr. Isabel Kranz (University of Vienna).
-It is currently supported in a variety of ways by graduate assistants Maren Mayer-Schwieger, Sina Meissgeier, Harry Smith, and Dani Stuchel.
+It has been supported in a variety of ways by graduate assistants Sina Meissgeier and Dani Stuchel.